 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - More compact: Is smaller (102x58mm vs 111x65mm) and thus needs less room in the bag.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-Reasons to prefer the Panasonic Lumix DMC-TZ100:
+Arguments in favor of the Panasonic Lumix DMC-TZ100:

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.